20 Best Hairstyles for Women Over 40 — Flattering Cuts for Every Texture

 Switching from a center part to a deep side part is the fastest, free transformation available — zero cut, zero products, instant impact.
 The side part flatters most face shapes by creating an asymmetrical frame, and it works on every length and texture.
 For women over 40 whose hair is thinning at the part line, a deeper side part moves the part to a denser area and conceals the thinning entirely.

-A collarbone-length cut with bangs — either curtain, side-swept, or wispy — the combination that frames the face at two levels and creates the most polished, intentional medium-length look.
-The bangs cover the forehead while the collarbone length shows the neck, creating a balanced silhouette.
+A chin-length bob with soft, wispy bangs that brush the brows — the combination that frames the face at two levels and creates the most polished, intentional short look.
+The bangs cover the forehead while the feathered ends of the bob stop at the jaw, leaving the neck visible and creating a balanced silhouette.

 This combination works for every occasion from daily wear to weddings — the formality depends on styling rather than cut.
 A blowout with round-brushed bangs for polished events, air-dried with tousled bangs for casual days.
-The bangs add visible volume and interest at the top of the face that medium-length hair without bangs can lack, making it one of the most recommended combinations for this decade.
+The bangs add visible volume and interest at the top of the face that a bob without bangs can lack, making it one of the most recommended combinations for this decade.

 14. The Classic Bob With Volume